bhart4278/Project_3_UT_Bootcamp/README.md

   - Features:

     - Markers represent earthquake events, color-coded by magnitude (green for mild, orange for moderate, red for severe).
+    - You can zoom in and out on the map to get a closer look.

-    - Each marker includes a popup displaying the earthquake's magnitude, location, and time.
+    - Each marker can be clicked on and includes a popup displaying the earthquake's magnitude, location, and time.

     - The map is styled using the CartoDB Dark base layer and restricted to the Conterminous U.S. bounds.